- Dream away

 You’ll never tire of this bustling yet regal port town.
 In the capital of Syros, marble flagstones pave its spacious main square, presided over by the grandiose Town Hall, one of the 19th-century masterpieces of Ernst Ziller, the famous Saxon architect who became a Greek national.
-Graceful, high-ceilinged neoclassical buildings emit an aura of earlier prosperity, among them the restored Apollo theatre (a miniature of Milan’s La Scala), the Hellas club, the Pallas cinema, and many more perfect examples of the urban architecture of yesteryear.
+Graceful, high-ceilinged neoclassical buildings emit an aura of earlier prosperity, among them the restored Apollo Theatre (a miniature of Milan’s La Scala), the Hellas Club, the Pallas cinema and many more perfect examples of the urban architecture of yesteryear.
 Their interiors are just as impressive, with wonderful woodwork and delightful murals.

 Remember these names: Galissas, Delfini, Kini, Finikas and Dellagratsia, where yesterday’s elite built their splendid villas.
 Their serene landscapes, sheltered waters and pretty coves are just right for a family holiday.

-Part of the former industrial district has been turned into a museum.
+Part of the former industrial district of Ermoupoli has been turned into a museum.
 Wander among its buildings and you’ll see permanent exhibits on shipping, industry and the history of Ermoupoli, which will add to your appreciation of Syros today.

 Easter anywhere in Greece is by definition special, but Good Friday on Syros is particularly moving.
-All the town’s noble houses are illuminated, increasing the evening procession’s solemnity and heightening the sense that you have just stepped back into the 19th century.
+All the town’s noble houses are illuminated, increasing the evening procession’s solemnity and heightening the sense that you have just stepped into the 19th century.

 Grammata means writing and at Grammata Bay in northern Syros, there are letters scratched onto the rocks.
-Generations of desperate sailors, washed up on this inhospitable coast, inscribed their wishes, prayers and names on them.
+Generations of sailors, washed up on this inhospitable coast, inscribed their wishes, prayers and names on them.
 Most of them date from Roman and Byzantine times.
 You can reach the bay and the Grey Cave near it by boat or on foot.